THE FIRSTRAND TRANS AFRICA ADVENTURE 2021

 Back over the black mountains to Victorian Matjiesfontein, an ascent up into the Karoo to Rogge Kloof, a descent of the technical Wall into the Tankwa and once again taking on the Gannaga pass.

-A night at the eclectic Williston and a visit to the famous bookman of Bethulie.
+A night in eclectic Fraserberg and a visit to the famous bookman of Bethulie.

 First Rand Group are on board with us once more as the title sponsor.
 They just loved what the riders and the team did last time.
 A Company who are passionate about the type of work we do at Ingane Yami and will be offering a massive incentive to the 3 riders who raise the most funds.
 As in 2018 they will double the money raised and add this to their already generous commitment.